ZoharLiran/TweetLater/README.md

 TweetLater
 ==========

-using Redis and Sideqik with workers to send multiple tweets
+using Redis and Sideqik with workers to send multiple tweets via a Rails application and the Twitter API